 Base on a painting by Jakob Alt, today's puzzle depicts captivating and serene landscape composition that invites you into a picturesque garden setting.
 In the background, a lush tapestry of verdant trees forms a vibrant backdrop, their leaves rustling in the gentle breeze.
 In the foreground, two figures engage in conversation, their presence adding a human touch to the idyllic scene.
 Nearby, a dog stands as a loyal and watchful companion, ready to offer its companionship and adding an endearing aspect to the composition.

 This new beautiful puzzle is based on a painting by Claude Monet with the same name.
 He painted this beautiful masterpiece in 1864.
 The painting features some beautiful Spring flowers (peonies, hydrangeas, lilacs and some geraniums).
 Monet loved flowers and is quoted as saying, "I perhaps owe having become a painter to flowers."

 Today's new puzzle is based on Bartolome Esteban Murillo's 1655/1660 oil on canvas painting "Two Women at a Window".
 Although he is best known for his religious works, Murillo also produced a considerable number of paintings of contemporary women and children.
 In this painting we can see two women.
 On standing behind a partially opened shutter while attempting to hide a smile wit shawl and another younger one leaning on the windowsill, gazing at someone outside.

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "The Prize Piggies" .